timeplus-io/proton-java-driver/README.md

 Maven groupId `ru.yandex.clickhouse` and legacy JDBC driver `ru.yandex.clickhouse.ClickHouseDriver` are deprecated.

-Please use new groupId `com.clickhouse` and driver `com.clickhouse.jdbc.ClickHouseDriver` instead.
+Please use new groupId `com.clickhouse` and driver `ClickHouseDriver` instead.
 It's highly recommended to upgrade to 0.3.2+ and start to integrate the new JDBC driver for improved performance and stability.

 ![image](https://user-images.githubusercontent.com/4270380/154429324-631f718d-9277-4522-b60d-13f87b2e6c31.png)
 Note: in general, the new driver(v0.3.2) is a few times faster with less memory usage.
 More information can be found at [here](https://github.com/ClickHouse/clickhouse-jdbc/issues/768).